Antony Raju

-Antony Raju is an Indian politician and Minister for Road Transport, Motor Vehicles, Water Transport, Government of Kerala.
-He is the leader of Janadhipathya Kerala Congress.
-He was elected to the Kerala legislative assembly from Thiruvananthapuram Constituency of Kerala in 2021.
+Antony Raju is an Indian politician and a former Minister for Road Transport, Motor Vehicles, and Water Transport, Government of Kerala.
+A leader of Janadhipathya Kerala Congress, he was elected to the Kerala legislative assembly from Thiruvananthapuram Constituency of Kerala in 2021.
 Earlier he was the MLA of Thiruvananthapuram West Constituency from 1996 to 2001.

 Early life and education

-Raju was born on 18 November 1954 in Poonthura, Trivandrum.
+Raju was born on 18 November 1954 in Poonthura, Trivandrum to S Alphonse and T Lourdamma in a poor family from the fishing community.
 He had his early education at the St. Thomas School Poonthura, Trivandrum, and completed his schooling at the Rajagiri School, Kalamassery, Ernakulam.

-He completed his pre-degree from St.Xavier's College, Thumba, Thiruvananthapuram.
+Raju was the unit president of Kerala Students' Congress (KSC), the students' wing of Kerala Congress, in St Xavier's College, Thumba, and Mar Ivanios College, Thiruvananthapuram.
+After graduating in Law from the Kerala Law Academy Law College, he enrolled as an advocate in 1982.
+He completed his pre-degree from St. Xavier's College, Thumba, Thiruvananthapuram.